Home Mortgage Options and Benefits for Teachers

 The House of Representatives introduced a mortgage program specifically for educators.
 Homes for Every Local Protector, Educator, and Responder, or HELPER Act, would be a zero-down loan program under the Federal Housing Administration.
 Those who qualify also wouldn't have to worry about monthly mortgage insurance.

 First responders would benefit from the HELPER Act as well if it passes.
 We advise that firefighters, paramedics, EMTs, and law enforcement officers keep a close eye on the bill's status.
-According to The Mortgage Reports, there has been no update with it since it was referred to the House Committee on Financial Services on May 13, 2021.
+According to The Mortgage Reports, there has been no update with it since it was referred to the House Committee on Financial Services last year.

 Borrowers need to still meet certain requirements to qualify for the HELPER Act.
 Initial verbiage states that borrowers must be employed full-time and have been employed in their position for at least four consecutive years.